pssst/pssst/README.md

 Server
 ------
-If you want to use any other than the official server, simply create a file named `.pssst` in the directory of the app with the desired server address:
+If you want to use any other than the official server, simply create a file named `.pssst` in the directory of the CLI with the desired server address:

 `$ echo https://localhost:443 > app/cli/.pssst`